This post contains affiliate links. When you purchase through our links, we may earn a commission.

 The sauce is so delicious, it’s a shame to only use it with potatoes.
 I decided to pair it with everyone’s favourite meat chicken.
 Braising chicken thighs in this tangy tomato sauce produces magical results.

-Chicken with crispy skin and tender flesh, that is falling of the bones.
+Chicken with crispy skin and tender flesh that is falling of the bones.
 The sauce, mixed with olives and white beans, is deeply savoury and incredibly satisfying.

 This delicious chicken recipe is a cross between a braise and a stew, and it’s so much better for it!

-Explore More Recipe with Spanish Flavours:
+More recipes with Spanish flavours

 - Easy Spanish Rice with Chicken and Shrimp (Paella)